mamelara/spack/lib/spack/docs/tutorial_sc16_spack_basics.rst

 For now, we will switch to doing "fake" installs.
-When supplied with the ``--fake`` flag (primarily used for debugging), Spack computes build metadata the same way it normally would, but it does not download the source or run the install script for a pacakge.
+When supplied with the ``--fake`` flag (primarily used for debugging), Spack computes build metadata the same way it normally would, but it does not download the source or run the install script for a package.
 We can use this to quickly demonstrate some of the more advanced Spack features in our limited tutorial time.